webwinkelkeur logo

 If everything is connected correctly and the code is running, the security system will work as follows:

-• If the input is correct, the RGB LED will light up green.
+• If input is correct, the RGB LED will light up green.

-• If the input is incorrect, the RGB LED will light up red and the buzzer will warn you.
+• If an incorrect input is entered, the RGB LED will light up red and the buzzer will warn.

 Experimenting

-2. More complex PIN code: Add extra logic to support longer or more complex PIN codes.
+2. More complex PIN: Add additional logic to support longer or complex PINs.

-3. Extra alarm: Connect a siren or other actuator for a more comprehensive system.
+3. Additional alarm: Connect a siren or other actuator for a more comprehensive system.